Higher Anomalies, Higher Symmetries, and Cobordisms II: Lorentz Symmetry Extension and Enriched Bosonic/Fermionic Quantum Gauge Theory: Introduction and Summary

-The majority part of this work is to use Adams spectral sequence to compute $ \Omega_d^{G'}$ from which $(\Omega^d)^{G'}$ can be inferred.
-Physically, the $G$-SPT given by $(\Omega^d)^{G'}$ is the precursor of the gauge theory with dynamical gauge group $G$.
-We can also view such $G$-SPT as the anomaly polynomial for $(d-1)$ dimensional quantum field theory with the 0-form global symmetry $G$.
+{and their invariants are given by the cobordism group generators: cobordism invariants.} Here $\TP$ is a shorthand for topological phase.
+Practically, it is useful to first compute the bordism group $\Omega_d^{G'}$. $\TP_d(G')$ is related to the bordism group $\Omega_d^{G'}$ by the short exact sequence \bea 0\to\Ext^1(\Omega_d^{G'},\Z)\to\TP_d(G')\to\Hom(\Omega_{d+1}^{G'},\Z)\to0. \eea {See \cite{Freed2016, 1711.11587GPW, Wan2018bns1812.11967} for the notations: \begin{itemize} \item the $\Ext^1(\Omega_d^{G'},\Z)$ includes the finite abelian group classification $\Z_n$ part (the torsion part), classifying nonperturbative global anomalies (not captured by Feynman diagram).
+Examples include Witten SU(2) anomaly \cite{Witten:1982fp} and the new SU(2) anomaly \cite{Wang:2018qoyWWW}. \item the $\Hom(\Omega_{d+1}^{G'},\Z)$ includes the infinite abelian group classification $\Z$ part (the free part), classifying perturbative local anomalies (captured by Feynman diagram).
+Examples include Adler-Bell-Jackiw anomalies \cite{Adler1969gkABJ, Bell1969tsABJ} captured by one-loop Feynman diagrams. \end{itemize} } The majority part of this work is to use the Adams spectral sequence to compute $ \Omega_d^{G'}$ from which $\TP_d(G')$ can be inferred.
+Physically, the $G'$-SPT given by $\TP_d(G')$ is the precursor of the gauge theory with dynamical gauge group $G$.
+We can also view such $G$-SPT as the anomaly inflow action for $(d-1)$ dimensional quantum field theory with the 0-form global symmetry $G$.